MariahCamille/MariahCamille/README.md

 - 👋 Hi, I’m @MariahCamille
-- 👀 I’m interested in feeling out life through mindfulness.
+- 🌚 I’m interested in feeling out life through mindfulness. 🌝
-- 🌱 I’m currently learning business with digital marketing specialization.
+- 🌱 I’m currently learning business with digital marketing specialization.🌱
-- 💞️ I’m looking to collaborate on growth.
+- 🦋 I’m looking to collaborate on growth.🦋
 - 📫 How to reach me 4328675309.

 <!---